biocore/empress/README.md

 #### Diving into barplots: categorical feature metadata

-Barplots in Empress are currently only compatible with the rectangular layout, but support for circular-layout barplots is planned.
-To use barplots, change the layout to *Rectangular* (using the *Layout* section of the main menu), and then open up the *Barplots* section of the main menu and check the `Draw Barplots?` checkbox.
+Barplots in Empress are compatible with either the rectangular or circular layouts.
+Here we'll use the rectangular layout, but feel free to follow along with the circular layout if you prefer!

+First off, change the layout to *Rectangular* (using the *Layout* section of the main menu), and then open up the *Barplots* section of the main menu and check the `Draw Barplots?` checkbox.
+Click the *Update* button that appears.
 By default, a red bar of uniform length will be drawn for every tip in the tree:

 ![empress barplots initial view](docs/moving-pictures/img/empress_barplots_1.png)